OWASP/www-project-threat-dragon/index.md

 OWASP Threat Dragon is a tool used to create threat model diagrams as part  of a secure development lifecycle.
 It  can be used to record possible threats and decide on their mitigations, as well as giving a visual indication of the threat model components and threat surfaces.

-Threat Dragon runs either as a web application or a desktop application, with both varients based on the same common core.
+Threat Dragon runs either as a web application or a desktop application.

-This tool includes system diagramming as well as a rule engine to auto-generate threats and their mitigations.
+Threat Dragon supports STRIDE / LINDDUN / CIA, provides modelling diagrams and implements a rule engine to auto-generate threats and their mitigations.
-The focus of Threat Dragon is on great UX, a powerful rule engine and alignment with other development lifecycle tools.

-The [documentation](https://threatdragon.github.io) is a good starting point, and there is also a recording of Mike Goodwin giving a [lightning demo](https://youtu.be/n6JGcZGFq5o) during the OWASP Open Security Summit in June 2020.
+Use the [documentation](https://threatdragon.github.io) to get started, along with the recording of Mike Goodwin giving a [lightning demo](https://youtu.be/n6JGcZGFq5o) during the OWASP Open Security Summit in June 2020.

 Threat Dragon has a [demonstration page](https://threatdragon.org/login).
 This is on older version which is due to be